ricardoareiaslinhares/budgify-web-add-user-test/README.md

 PYTHONPATH=. pytest -n auto -v
 ```

-This will run all the tests in parallel
+This will run all the tests in parallel.

 To show the tests executing (Browser UI) go to ``conftest.py`` in line 10, change to ``headless=False,``, and run with:
 ```bash